HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/text decorations/2023-08-31-Make-Annotations.md

 <br>

-# `easyReview` package: help to mark in the review and editorial process
+# The `easyReview` package: help to mark in the review and editorial process

 ## Basic commands